anishjha93/zerocode-wiki/What-is-Zerocode-Testing.md

 Both Declarative and Extensible
 ===

-**While** Zerocode framework is light-weight and simple to write test intentions in JSON format, **at the same time** we can customize/extend it to add our own flavours.
+**While** Zerocode framework is light-weight and simple to write test intentions in JSON/YAML format, **at the same time** we can customize/extend it to add our own flavours.

-For instance, we can add custom _Http Headers_ to the entire test-suite or an individual test-case, automate _OAuth2_, or use our own flavour of _Apache Kafka Client_ to deal with _Kafka Brokers_ and much more stuff.
+For instance, we can add custom _Http Headers_ to the entire test-suite or an individual test-case, automate _OAuth2_ secured APIs, or use our own flavour of _Apache Kafka Client_ to deal with _Kafka Brokers_ and much more stuff.

-And making all these things is **super easy** and **straight forward**.
+...making all these things **super easy** and **straight forward**.